GriffithUniLibrary/redcap-intro/docs/03-instruments/02-forms-surveys.md

 ### Surveys

 If you want to capture data for your project by asking participants to fill out surveys, you need to enable surveys in your project.
-If you forget to do this, you won't be able to make your data collection instruments visible to the public (see the section on [distribution](09-distribution.md)).
-In the
+If you forget to do this, you won't be able to make your data collection instruments visible to the public.

 {% include figure.html img="enable-surveys.png" caption="Don't forget to enable surveys if you plan on using them" alt="Screenshot showing the enable survey button" width="100%" %}